sos-lapsikyla/ylitse-app/README.md

 3. Install plugin [redux-debugger](https://github.com/jk-gan/flipper-plugin-redux-debugger)
 4. Now you should see all logs, networking and redux things in the Flipper tool

+For troubleshooting, please refer to the [Flipper documentation](https://fbflipper.com/docs/getting-started/troubleshooting/)

 #### Fixing issue when running API locally
 Setup adb reverse connections: